energetic-it/energetic-it.github.io/_posts/2018-11-13-azure-automatic-tags.md

 tags: [Azure, Tags, Powershell]
 ---

-After realising the importance of tagging within Azure, I went searching for solutions to help out.
-The one thing that annoyed me most is that my collegues did not use Tags and after a few months we had a hard time finding out who created what and if we could turn it off.
+After working with Azure for some time and realizing the importance of tagging within Azure, I went searching for solutions to help out.

+The one thing the drove me to concentrate on automatic tags were my colleagues that did not use Tags.
+So after a few months we had a hard time finding out who created what.

+That drove me to a blog post by [Jason Spoon](http://jasonpoon.ca/tagging-azure-resource-group-with-owners/).
+Soon after I created my own version of the script and implemented the following:

 So first thing: